PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 All profiles are set to send all file types for all applications in any direction to WildFire for analysis.

-This configuration is for file analysis only.
+This configuration is for file analysis submissions only.
 WildFire signatures and protections are configured in the Anti-Virus profile.
 Below is the reference example for the Outbound-AV profile.

 .. image:: images/vg_profiles_av_outbound.png